kexiZeroing/FE-Learning-notes/doc/start-new-computer.md

     A curated list of shell commands specific to macOS: https://github.com/herrbischoff/awesome-macos-command-line

 8. Install Chrome extension [DevTools Theme: New Moon](https://github.com/taniarascia/new-moon-chrome-devtools), then set devtool's theme to "Dark" and go to Experiments and select "Allow custom UI themes".
 9. Add VS code extentions.
-Install `Prettier`, `GitLens`, `New Moon Theme`.
+Install `Prettier`, `GitLens`, `New Moon Theme`, `Live Server`.
 Add `Emoji Snippets`, `Markdown Emoji` for emoji support :tada: and check https://github.com/ikatyang/emoji-cheat-sheet for emoji shortcode to use.
    - Prettier usage: https://prettier.io/docs/en/install.html
    - `Emoji Snippets` (typing `:smile`) helps to insert emoji in HTML, JS, CSS, React and more.
 You can also add `"editor.quickSuggestions": true` in user settings.
    - `Markdown Emoji` (typing `:smile:`) supports to built-in Markdown preview.